Hallmark Actors Who Sadly Died

 The forecast was sound, since Williams, along with her co-star Penny Marshall, would go on to lead ABC's superhit comedy "Laverne & Shirley" between 1976 and 1982.
 Even long after her career peak, Williams continued to light up the screen, with Hallmark giving her an opportunity to team up with fellow sitcom star Shelley Long in the 2012 film "Strawberry Summer".

 In a testament to her acting genius beyond the small screen, Williams was also associated with critically acclaimed cinema, starring in Oscar-nominated films "American Graffiti" and "The Conversation" in the 1970s.
-The Hollywood Walk of Fame, which honored Williams with a star in 2004, noted that the actor was in the running for one of pop culture's most iconic figures, Princess Leia from "Star Wars."
+Cindy Williams won over Hallmark fans with her appearance in "A Dream of Christmas."

 Kirby Morrow

 If you're a fan of animations or are a video game geek, there's a good chance you have heard Kirby Morrow's voice at one point.
-A prolific voice artist with an exhaustive body of work, Morrow was an English dubbing expert who lent his skill to a range of beloved animé — from "Dragon Ball Z" to "Mobile Suit Gundam Wing" — as well as animations like "Ninjago" and series based on fantasy favorite characters including Marvel superheroes.
+A prolific voice artist with an exhaustive body of work, Morrow was an English dubbing expert who lent his skill to a range of beloved anime — from "Dragon Ball Z" to "Mobile Suit Gundam."
 Much of the Canadian's screen acting credits were on television.
 He played Captain Dave Kleinman in the iconic sci-fi "Stargate: Atlantis."
 In 2014, he left viewers heart-eyed as the romantic lead in Hallmark's "A Ring by Spring."